VainF/Torch-Pruning/README.md

 ### 0. Dependency

+Parameters/layers in deep networks may be coupled and thus must be pruned simultaneouly.
+Torch-pruning models such relationships as dependency.

 |  Dependency           |  Visualization  |  Example   |
 | :------------------:  | :------------:  | :-----:    |
 |    Conv-Conv          |  <img src="assets/conv-conv.png" width="80%"> | AlexNet  |